 If so, and you are certainly not alone, please listen and ask yourself what you need to do to get yourself back into balance.
 It isn’t always easy, but the alternative is far more difficult.

 If you would like support (as an integrative coach and therapist, I specialise in stress resilience and wellness – you can’t separate them), do give me a call to see how I could help you, before your body decides for you – there is absolutely no obligation.
+Do get in touch.
 I can be reached on 0345 130 0854.